 Proton VPN has unlimited free data and server access in the US, Japan, and the Netherlands.
-Since you only get access to 3 server countries, I was expecting my speeds to slow down on servers on the other side of the world.
+As you only get access to 3 server countries, I was expecting my speeds to slow down on servers on the other side of the world.
 However, I was impressed by the fast speeds — I only had a drop of 33% on average (from a baseline of 98Mbps to 62Mbps).
-There was minimal lag when streaming, browsing, and online shopping.
+I had minimal lag when streaming, browsing, and online shopping.

-The company has an audited no-logs policy and is based in Switzerland, which has strong data protection and privacy laws.
-To further protect your browsing activity, Proton VPN makes use of robust protections like:
+To further secure your browsing activity, Proton VPN makes use of robust protections like:

 - 1 free virtual server in the US